core-wg/oscore/draft-ietf-core-object-security.md

 ## Test Vector 3: OSCORE Request, Client {#tv3}

-This section contains a test vector for a CoAP GET /tv1 request protected with OSCORE.
+This section contains a test vector for a OSCORE protected CoAP GET request using the security context derived in {{key-der-tv-ms}}.
 The unprotected request only contains the Uri-Path option.

 Unprotected CoAP request: 0x440149c60000f2a7396c6f63616c686f737483747631 (22 bytes)